-There should be no changes in height of the landing surface, it should be the same for the entire area.
-This allows the climber to know exactly what they will be landing on no matter where they are or in what orientation they are falling in.
+There should be minimal changes in height of the landing surface.
+This allows the climber to learn how they will be landing no matter where they are on the wall or in what orientation they are falling in.

-Planning out your padding during the early stages can lead to significant cost savings and ultimately a better user experience.
-To understand your specific needs, whether you’re building new or doing a renovation of an existing area, we offer many services including on-site visits, full gym analysis, laser mapping and CAD modelling.
-We will provide our recommended fall-zone specifications, work with your ADA and/or egress requirements, and develop a padding system that delivers the best composition and thickness for your budget, use and style.
+Planning out your bouldering padding during the early stages can lead to significant cost savings and ultimately a better user experience.
+To understand your specific needs, whether you’re building new or renovating an existing area, we offer many services, including on-site visits, full gym analysis, laser mapping, and CAD modeling.

 The Little Details

 - In the design phase, we provide AutoCAD drawings of the layout and design of the facility.